 If your configuration includes SSL mirroring, the IPS engine copies decrypted application content, wraps it inside a TCP packet (with IP and ethernet headers), and sends it to the configured mirror interface.
 The TCP connection tuple is carried over from the original SSL connection.
 For the Ethernet frame, destination address is broadcast (FF:FF:FF:FF:FF:FF) and source address is all zeros.

 All of the applicable flow-based security modules are applied simultaneously in one single pass, and pattern matching is offloaded and accelerated by CP8 or CP9 processors.
-IPS, Application Control, flow-based Web Filtering, Botnet checking, and flow-based DLP filtering happen together.
+IPS, Application Control, flow-based Web Filtering and flow-based DLP filtering happen together.
 Flow-based antivirus caches files during protocol decoding and submits cached files for virus scanning while the other matching is carried out.

 Flow-based inspection typically requires less processing resources than proxy-based inspection and since its not a proxy, flow-based inspection does not change packets (unless a threat is found and packets are blocked).
 Flow-based inspection cannot apply as many features as proxy inspection (for example, flow-based inspection does not support client comforting and some aspects of replacement messages).